jinningwang/old-jinningwang.github.io/_posts/2023-04-28-tiktokban.md

 **Disproportionate Reaction to the Law**

-*he law in question pertains specifically to social media platforms, yet the university's ban encompasses a broad range of apps without providing detailed justification.
+The law in question pertains specifically to social media platforms, yet the university's ban encompasses a broad range of apps without providing detailed justification.
 For example, WeChat is primarily a private messaging service for person-to-person communication rather than a social media platform.

 As guided by the U.S. Department of State’s Bureau of Consular Affairs, the social media platforms from China are listed as Douban, Qzone (QQ), Sina Weibo, Tencent Weibo and Youku.